 The most badass man on this list is Premindra Singh Bhagat!
 That his exploits did not kill him means death respected him enough to let his nongiveafuckery prolong his life.

 Over the course of his training, his company commander frequently complained about Bhagat’s high opinion of himself.
 When he was leaving the training camp, his company commander, MacLaughin, said “That chap.
 He’s off to the wars.
 You mark my words.
 He will either get shot or get a VC.”
-He did the latter.
+Dear reader, he got a VC.

 For four long days, this man worked with no rest or food, like a mine-defusing, death defying, Grim-Reaper-Immune machine.
 His carrier was blown up a third time on February 2 and Prem’s eardrums, tired of being part of a man with no value for his life, simply punctured.
 For a whole day, this guy refused to be pulled away from the war front, arguing with his company commander that he was the most experienced among all mine-defusers.
 He probably couldn’t hear what his senior was saying so its possible he let his exploits speak for him.